 Daily e-mailed reflections from Episcopal Relief and Development about serving Christ in the least of his brothers and sisters.

 Prayer apps for your phone: There are many apps available, all with different strengths and weaknesses.
 Most of them are named “Daily Office,” which makes it tricky to sort them out.
-So, here are some suggestions:
+So, here are a couple suggestions:

 - Daily Office (Common Prayer Where You Are): This app gives you abbreviated Morning and Evening Prayer from the Book of Common Prayer (BCP) with an option to read the Scripture appointed for that day.
 This app gives you a good feel for the Daily Office; it has a lot of options but isn’t too complicated.

-- Daily Office App (A Guide to Spiritual Rhythm): This app is loosely based on the BCP Daily Office but with a streamlined experience.
+- Daily Prayer App (A Guide to Spiritual Rhythm): This app is loosely based on the BCP Daily Office but with a streamlined experience.
 It’s beautiful and very simple to use.

 We’ll remember the two iconic moments from Jesus’ last gathering with his friends – washing their feet in humble service and promising to be with them always in the bread and wine, his own Body and Blood.
 In the church, you’ll see a table covered with a white cloth, and on it will be two focal points: a bowl and towel to represent the foot-washing, and a paten and chalice to represent Holy Communion.
 In your sacred space, on a white cloth, you might place a small bowl and towel, as well as a plate and cup, from your home.
 As worship ends, the focus will shift to the Garden of Gethsemane altar of repose, where the reserved sacrament will rest through the night.
 The livestream will remain on all night, and you can watch with Jesus virtually at whatever hour works for you.

 Experience the mystery of Jesus’ death on the cross with a video of our Stations of the Cross, which you can access anytime that day